Imagine you are in retirement and one of the top 100 bloggers in the world. I(gnore what you think of as Reality for a moment.)

 Somehow you also adopted the idea that the best way to get to the top of the writing ladder is to emulate the daily routines of Steven King, or Shakespeare and to follow their every habit.
 Many of us believe that we must read all the classics and study elements of style, as well.

-Remember, writing is just talking on the page!
+Remember, writing is just like tapping your talking into a screen (or onto a page)!
 What's important is the essence of what you're saying, use Grammarly or some such program later to fix it!

 All the Best!